 Inland Marine Insurance

-Inland marine insurance protects sprayers, ladders, pressure washers, and other tools in transit or stored in your work vehicles.
+Inland marine insurance, often called contractor's tools and equipment insurance, provides equipment insurance and equipment coverage for sprayers, ladders, pressure washers, and other tools against theft or damage while in transit, at job sites, or stored off-site, including in your work vehicles.
 This fills a critical gap not covered by standard commercial auto policies.

 Surety Bonds

 Surety bonds provide financial assurance that your painting company will meet contract requirements.
-These are often required for commercial bids or municipal jobs.
+These are often required for commercial bids or municipal jobs, and commercial painting clients and general contractors often require proof of insurance before allowing work to begin or access to a job site.

 Protect More Than Just the Job Site

 Painting contractors have to juggle more than rollers and brushes.
+Choosing the right insurance often starts with sharing details like business revenue, services, vehicles, and staff so your agent can recommend the right coverage.
+That review also helps match small business insurance needs as a painting company grows.
 That’s why we help businesses plan for risks like:

 - Stolen gear from parked vans